SillyFreak/typst-crudo/docs/manual.typ

 - We are not declaring regions but steps; instead of writing `@region start:` we're just writing `@start:`.
   Each tag can also only start or end a single step, not multiple or both, and steps must be properly nested to reflect them happening sequentially.
+    - There is also a region called `TODOs`; you can learn about that in @highlighting-history.

 - The code as a whole is enclosed in a step.
   This is necessary: code outside a step would not be considered part of the history and wouldn't be picked up.